fioprotocol/fio-devhub/readme.md

 {%raw%}{% include alert.html type="info" title="Here is another!" %}{%endraw%}
 ```

-Just for fun, here are all the types:
+Here are all the types:

 {% include alert.html type="warning" content="This is a warning" %}
 {% include alert.html type="danger" content="This alerts danger!" %}